Jonny Bairstow: Wisden Trophy winner in 2022

 England's next Test was the rescheduled fifth match of the previous year's series against India.
 The match had been postponed because of the disruption caused by the COVID-19 pandemic.
 India batted first and scored 416.
 They then reduced England to an overnight 84 for five at the end of the second day.
 Bairstow again needed to stage a rescue and he did this with an innings of 106 on the third day which saved the follow-on and took England to 284.
 India reached 125 for three at the close to lead by 257.
 They were all out for 245 on the fourth day, leaving England with a target of 378 to win.
 With Root and Bairstow together, they reached 259 for three at the close and so needed another 119 on the final day.
 Root (142 not out) and Bairstow (114 not out) both completed centuries as they reached the target before lunch with an unbroken partnership of 269.
 The successful run chase was England's highest in Test cricket.
 Bairstow's century was his second of the match, his fourth in five innings, and his sixth in 2022.

 For his performances in the 2022 season, Bairstow received the Professional Cricketers' Association Men's Cricketer of the Year award and the Cricket Writers' Club Bob Willis Trophy.
-He was also nominated for the 2022 Men's Test Cricketer of the Year titleand was named in the ICC Men's Test Team of the Year.
+He was also nominated for the 2022 Men's Test Cricketer of the Year title and was named in the ICC Men's Test Team of the Year.
 Bairstow was the inaugural winner of the "Wisden Trophy", launched in April 2023 to recognise the outstanding Test performance of the previous calendar year.
 Ten performances were nominated, including three by Bairstow; the others, one each, were by Ebadot Hossain, Usman Khawaja, Tom Latham, Ravindra Jadeja, Prabath Jayasuriya, Marnus Labuschagne, and Harry Brook.
 Bairstow won for his two centuries in the match against India.

-In August 2022, Bairstow was playing golf near his home when he slipped and, in freak circumstances, broke his left leg in three places.
+In August 2022, Bairstow was playing golf near his home when he fell and, in freak circumstances, broke his left leg in three places.
 He was out of action for eight months until he made his comeback playing for Yorkshire in May 2023.
 He returned to Test cricket in June when he played in a match against Ireland at Lord's.